ibm-cloud-docs/watsonxdata/exec_inspect_optimizer.md

       ```
       {: codeblock}

+3. Follow the steps to get details of the queries and to verify if the queries executed are optimized:

+   1. Log in to {{site.data.keyword.lakehouse_short}} console.

+   2. From the navigation menu, open **Infrastructure manager** page.

+   3. Click on the Presto (C++) engine to open the component details page.

-3. Copy and browse the host url of Presto (C++) engine from the **Infrastructure manager** window of {{site.data.keyword.lakehouse_short}} web console to get details of the queries from the JSON file that are run using **Query Optimizer**.
+   4. Copy and browse open the host URL of the Presto (C++) engine from the details page to open the **Cluster Overview** external web page.

-   The optimized queries in the JSON file has the parameter `"wxdQueryOptimized" : true`.
+   5. Click on the **Query ID** you want to verify.
+This will open the **Query Details** page.

+   6. Open the JSON file from the **Query Details** page to verify the parameter `wxdQueryOptimized` value to be `true` or `false`.
+The optimized queries has the parameter value set to `true`.